Neural Stochastic PDEs: Resolution-Invariant Learning of Continuous Spatiotemporal Dynamics: Abstract

 \section{Abstract}

-\emph{Stochastic partial differential equations} (SPDEs) are the mathematical tool of choice to model complex spatio-temporal dynamics of systems subject to the influence of randomness.
-We introduce the \emph{Neural SPDE} model providing an extension to two important classes of physics-inspired neural architectures.
-On the one hand, it extends all the popular neural -- ordinary, controlled, stochastic, rough -- differential equation models in that it is capable of processing incoming information even when the latter evolves in an infinite dimensional state space.
-On the other hand, it extends Neural Operators -- recent generalizations of neural networks modelling mappings between functional spaces -- in that it can be used to learn complex SPDE solution operators $(u_0,\xi) \mapsto u$ depending simultaneously on an initial condition $u_0$ and on a stochastic forcing term $\xi$, while remaining resolution-invariant and equation-agnostic.
-A Neural SPDE is constrained to respect real physical dynamics and consequently requires only a modest amount of data to train, depends on a significantly smaller amount of parameters and has better generalization properties compared to Neural Operators.
-Through various experiments on semilinear SPDEs with additive and multiplicative noise (including the stochastic Navier-Stokes equations) we demonstrate how Neural SPDEs can flexibly be used in a supervised learning setting as well as conditional generative models to sample solutions of SPDEs conditioned on prior knowledge, systematically achieving in both cases better performance than all alternative models.
+\emph{Stochastic partial differential equations} (SPDEs) are the mathematical tool of choice for modelling spatiotemporal PDE-dynamics under the influence of randomness.
+Based on the notion of mild solution of an SPDE, we introduce a novel neural architecture to learn solution operators of PDEs with (possibly stochastic) forcing from partially observed data.
+The proposed \emph{Neural SPDE} model provides an extension to two popular classes of physics-inspired architectures.
+On the one hand, it extends Neural CDEs and variants -- continuous-time analogues of RNNs -- in that it is capable of processing incoming sequential information arriving at arbitrary spatial resolutions.
+On the other hand, it extends Neural Operators -- generalizations of neural networks to model mappings between spaces of functions -- in that it can parameterize solution operators of SPDEs depending simultaneously on the initial condition and a realization of the driving noise.
+By performing operations in the spectral domain, we show how a Neural SPDE can be evaluated in two ways, either by calling an ODE solver (emulating a spectral Galerkin scheme), or by solving a fixed point problem.
+Experiments on various semilinear SPDEs, including the stochastic Navier-Stokes equations, demonstrate how the Neural SPDE model is capable of learning complex spatiotemporal dynamics in a resolution-invariant way, with better accuracy and lighter training data requirements compared to alternative models, and up to 3 orders of magnitude faster than traditional solvers.